Bioconductor/bioconductor.org/content/developers/developers-forum.md

 ## Audience

-Principally people involved in developing and maintaining Bioconductor packages, but the sessions are open, and anyone interested in the topics is welcome to attend and contribute.
+Principally people involved in developing and maintaining Bioconductor packages, but the sessions are open and anyone interested in a topics is welcome to attend and contribute.

 ## Schedule

 The forum takes place on the third Thursday of each month.
 Timing is typically 09:00 PDT / 12:00 EDT / 18:00 CEST and the meetings last approximately one hour.
 We announce upcoming meetings on the Bioconductor developer mailing list, Slack, and Twitter.

 ## Previous Meetings